operand/agency/README.md

 ## Test Suite

-You can run the (currently minimal) test suite with:
+You can run the test suite with:
 ```bash
 pytest
 ```